cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 - The batch does not exist
 - If checkpoint generation fails
 - If a none validator address or delegated address
 - If the counter chain address is empty or incorrect.
 - If counter chain address fails signature validation
 - If the signature was already presented in a previous message

 ### MsgConfirmLogicCall

-When a logic call request has been made, it needs to be confirmed by the bridge validators.
-Each validator has to submit a confirmation of the logic call being executed.
+Validators sign `OutgoingLogicCall`'s with their Ethereum keys, and send the signatures to the Gravity module using this message.

 +++ https://github.com/althea-net/cosmos-gravity-bridge/blob/main/module/proto/gravity/v1/msgs.proto#L155-161